Deploy

 Monitor

 Learn how to monitor and manage containers Galaxy containers are packaged environments that are optimized to run Meteor.
 Each container runs one copy of an app.
 Usage Each container has CPU and Memory allowance.
 Galaxy combines the pooled resources of all containers to track overall app performance.
 You can dive into individual container performance using the graphs on the app's containers page.
-Container Item (https://storage.crisp.chat/users/helpdesk/website/273b1dc6f4f43800/imageFew readersAPI
+Container Item (https://storage.crisp.chat/users/helpdesk/website/273b1dc6f4f43800/imageFew readersNotifications

 Galaxy triggers allows you to automatically change your capacity configurations to adapt to traffic.
 Triggers Enable Why Triggers provide a configurable way to perform actions in your app; this is important for Professional apps that need to adapt to the demand dynamically.
 For example, an education app uses more resources during the classes but can reduce the capacity overnight and on weekends.
-We oFew readersApp
+We oFew readersStatus

 Learn how to check and follow Galaxy's status Galaxy's status is available from the status page at status.meteor.com.
 All Galaxy issues are posted to the page, once confirmed.
 Usage You can find out about Galaxy issues as they are identified, investigated, and resolved through the status page.
 While our goal is to have as few incidents as possible, the status page will alert you when service interruptions do occur.
-Support collaborates with the Engineering tFew readersDDoS Mitigation
+Support collaborates with the Engineering tFew readersLogs

 The logs should be your first stop when troubleshooting any Galaxy issue.
 When working with Galaxy support, an agent will usually begin by consulting your logs.
 If a clearly noted issue has been marked there, you can save time by reading the logs and iterating on your code until the error goes away.
 You can reach the logs dashboard by clicking on your app, then clicking the "Logs" tab.
 Log Filters ThFew readers